On local rings of finite syzygy representation type: Applications on dominant local rings

 \section{Applications on dominant local rings}

 In this section, we investigate dominant local rings introduced by Takahashi \cite{Takahashi:2023}.
-The main result in this section is Theorem \ref{T4} from the introduction. \begin{chunk} For a commutative Noetherian ring $R$, the \emph{singularity category} of $R$ is defined as the Verdier quotient
+The main result in this section is Theorem \ref{application-dominant}.
+It provides a class of virtually Gorenstein rings. \begin{chunk} For a commutative Noetherian ring $R$, the \emph{singularity category} of $R$ is defined as the Verdier quotient

 This category was introduced by Buchweitz \cite[5, Def.
 1.2.2]{Buch} under the name ``stable derived category"; see also \cite{Orlov}.
 The name ``singularity category" is justified by the fact that $R$ is regular if and only if $\D_{\sg}(R)=0$. \end{chunk} \begin{chunk} A commutative Noetherian local ring $(R, \m, k)$ is said to be \emph{dominant}, as introduced by Takahashi \cite[Corollary 10.8]{Takahashi:2023}, if for each nonzero complex $M\in \D_{\sg}(R)$, $k\in \thick_{\D_{\sg}(R)}(M)$.
 This definition is equivalent to that, for each $M\in \D^f(R)$ with $\pd_R(M)=\infty$, $k\in \thick_{\D^f(R)}(R,M)$. \end{chunk}